 Interpretation of transmit power capability

-If the Beacon or Probe Response frame most recently received from an AP by a VHT STA that has dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true (#6776)includes one or more VHT Transmit Power Envelope elements, then the units of the Minimum Transmit Power Capability and Maximum Transmit Power Capability fields within the Power Capability element sent in the STA's (Re)Association Request frame to the AP shall be interpreted according to the Local Maximum Transmit Power Units Interpretation subfield in the Transmit Power Information field in the VHT Transmit Power Envelope element (see 8.4.2.164 (VHT Transmit Power Envelope element)) sent first in the Beacon or Probe Response frame; otherwise the units of the Minimum Transmit Power Capability and Maximum Transmit Power Capability fields within the Power Capability element sent in the STA's (Re)Association Request frame to the AP shall be interpreted as EIRP.
+If the Beacon or Probe Response frame most recently received from an AP by a STA that has dot11ExtendedExtendedChannelSwitching equal to true and dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true (#6776)includes one or more VHT Transmit Power Envelope elements, then the units of the Minimum Transmit Power Capability and Maximum Transmit Power Capability fields within the Power Capability element sent in the STA's (Re)Association Request frame to the AP shall be interpreted according to the Local Maximum Transmit Power Units Interpretation subfield in the Transmit Power Information field in the VHT Transmit Power Envelope element (see 8.4.2.164 (VHT Transmit Power Envelope element)) sent first in the Beacon or Probe Response frame; otherwise the units of the Minimum Transmit Power Capability and Maximum Transmit Power Capability fields within the Power Capability element sent in the STA's (Re)Association Request frame to the AP shall be interpreted as EIRP.

-If the Beacon or Probe Response frame most recently received from a neighbor mesh STA(Ed) by a VHT mesh STA that has dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true includes one or more VHT Transmit Power Envelope elements, then the units of the Minimum Transmit Power Capability and Maximum Transmit Power Capability fields within the Power Capability element sent in the Mesh Peering Open frame to the neighbor mesh STA shall be interpreted according to the Local Maximum Transmit Power Units Interpretation subfield in the Transmit Power Information field in the VHT Transmit Power Envelope element (see 8.4.2.164 (VHT Transmit Power Envelope element)) sent first in the Beacon or Probe Response frame; otherwise the units of the Minimum Transmit Power Capability and Maximum Transmit Power Capability fields within the Power Capability element sent in the VHT mesh STA's Mesh Peering Open frame to the neighbor mesh STA shall be interpreted as EIRP.
+If the Beacon or Probe Response frame most recently received from a neighbor mesh STA(Ed) by a mesh STA that has dot11ExtendedExtendedChannelSwitching equal to true and dot11SpectrumManagementRequired or dot11RadioMeasurementActivated equal to true includes one or more VHT Transmit Power Envelope elements, then the units of the Minimum Transmit Power Capability and Maximum Transmit Power Capability fields within the Power Capability element sent in the Mesh Peering Open frame to the neighbor mesh STA shall be interpreted according to the Local Maximum Transmit Power Units Interpretation subfield in the Transmit Power Information field in the VHT Transmit Power Envelope element (see 8.4.2.164 (VHT Transmit Power Envelope element)) sent first in the Beacon or Probe Response frame; otherwise the units of the Minimum Transmit Power Capability and Maximum Transmit Power Capability fields within the Power Capability element sent in the VHT mesh STA's Mesh Peering Open frame to the neighbor mesh STA shall be interpreted as EIRP.

 Specification of regulatory and local maximum transmit power levels